 There is no doubt that physically limited handlers can have success with their dogs - even high level success - if they are willing to become great trainers.
 It will take loads of determination and a willingness to put in the hours upon hours of extra training, but it can be done.
 By developing a system where the dog learns how to accomplish agility tasks at a distance with limited physical cues from the handler, both team members can enjoy fulfilling, fast and thrilling agility runs.

 The Distance Series

 This is article one in the "Distance Series."
-You can find the second article, "How to Train the Out Directional in Agility" by clicking here.
-The third article, "How to Train the Straight, Here and Side Switch Directionals" can be found by clicking here.
-I have also written an op/ed piece called, "The Truth About Distance Handling and Today's Agility Challenges," which examines whether it is feasible for those who are physically limited to do the Euro-style challenges found in today's agility.
-You can find that article by clicking here.
+You might also be interested in the second article, "How to Train the Out Directional in Agility," the third article, "How to Train the Straight, Here and Side Switch Directionals," or "The Truth About Distance Handling and Today's Agility Challenges," which examines whether it is feasible for those who are physically limited to do the Euro-style challenges found in today's agility.

 The three "Distance Series" articles have been revised from a series the author wrote for Clean Run magazine in 2009.